This post is a result of a writing challenge prompt; “Sharing my voice feels like…”

 The Psalms do a great job of expressing the emotion of the heart in the midst of troubles.
 But they also show us the truth of where our hope is, where to turn, and who to trust.
 Our feelings, while valid, often cloud the truth that helps us rise above them.
 The song mentioned reminds me of Psalm 42.
 “Why are you in despair, O my soul?
 And why have you become disturbed within me?
 Hope in God, for I shall again praise Him, For the help of His presence.”
 (Psalm 42:5)

 Praise based on the truth of God’s word is crucial in the storms of life- to our well-being, and to a witnessing world.
 Scripture tells us when all were speaking of stoning David, he was greatly distressed.
 What did he do with that distress?
 He encouraged, or strengthened, himself in the Lord.
 Then he inquired of God what to do.
 (1 Sam.
 30:6) He was truly a man after God’s own heart.
-We can either wallow in fear or self-pity, focusing on our difficulties, or like David, we can praise Him in the midst of them.
+We can either wallow in fear and/or self-pity, focusing on our difficulties – or like David, we can praise Him in the midst of them.
 It’s a decision we must make daily.
 Sometimes several times a day.
 Sometimes moment by moment.

-This day, I choose to praise You in this storm.
+This day, I choose to praise Him in the storm.
 Thanks, Dad, for the reminder.
 Thanks, Hope*Writers, for the writing prompt.
-I uploaded that song from that here.
-A way to share my voice.
-Do you think my voice in song matches my writing voice?
-Like me, it’s a work in progress.
-I’d love to hear your thoughts and comments.
+I uploaded that song from that buried CD here – A way to share my voice.

 For more on dealing with storms in life, see my post titled What to Do With Disappointment